Contrast-Security-OSS/DeveloperLearnGuide/docs/Command Injection.md

 ### Java
 <br/>
-Most of the time, arbitrary command execution isn't possible, but passing arbitrary command arguments to the target function can lead to similar dangers.
+Unless a call to Runtime.exec() actually invokes the shell, arbitrary command execution usually isn't possible, but passing arbitrary command arguments to the target function can lead to similar dangers.
 Here are a few best practices that may help reduce your risk:

 - **Refactor the command line call out** There are many who believe that Runtime.exec()calls inherently represent a bad design.
 If possible, use existing Java APIs, libraries, or external batch systems to accomplish the functionality without needing a dangerous, platform-dependent Java-to-OS bridge.